Time-multiplexed layer reuse for physical neural networks: Introduction

-As the raw number of parameters of PNNs is likely to remain below those of electronic systems, we must investigate alternative forms of using the existing sizes effectively.
-These constraints mirror the size restrictions found in early digital neural networks and one can take inspiration from relevant papers of the era.
+As the raw number of parameters of PNNs is likely to remain below that of electronic systems, we must investigate alternative forms of using the existing sizes effectively.
+These constraints mirror the size restrictions found in early digital neural networks, and one can take inspiration from relevant papers of the era.
 For example, the development of Convolutional Neural Networks (CNNs) was, in part, driven by a need to be parameter-efficient \cite{lecun1989handwritten}.
-Similarly, auto-encoders commonly were developed for both preserving the symmetry of the encoding operation and reduction in computational demands \cite{baldi1989neural}.
+Similarly, auto-encoders were developed for both preserving the symmetry of the encoding operation and reduction in computational demands \cite{baldi1989neural}.
 Here, the common insight was the following: Even when the number of trainable weights is fixed, one can still increase the size of the neural network --- if one allows the re-use of components.
-In CNNs, this takes the form of convolutional kernels, which are applied over many areas of the image.
-A convolutional layer is equivalent to a regular fully-connected layer whose weight matrix is constrained by the convolutional kernel \cite{lecun1989handwritten}. ``Weight-sharing" or ``tying weights" is useful for engineering neural networks towards specific tasks, and the study of weight-sharing is an ongoing topic of research, in particular on general models of weight-tying \cite{chang2018balanced}.
+This results in networks, where certain edge weights are forcibly set to always be identical to others.
+While this does reduce the number of trainable parameters, it still preserves a high dimensional operation - such as in the case of convolutional Kernels in CNNs \cite{lecun1989handwritten}.
+Such ``weight-sharing" or ``tying-weights" is useful for engineering neural networks towards specific tasks, and the study of weight-sharing is an ongoing topic of research \cite{chang2018balanced}.
+Indeed, convolutional Kernels may be a viable path for increasing the power of PNNs, and first demonstrations exist that demonstrate efficient re-use of weights.
+For example, Fan et al. experimentally realized convolution processing in a photonic synthetic frequency dimension, using time modulation in a ring resonator \cite{fan2023experimental}.

-Weight-sharing in PNNs remains underexplored.
-Here, weight-sharing would only help alleviate hardware costs and complexity if the same weights were implemented only once, without duplication.
-This necessitates the re-use of hardware for multiple purposes.
-Time-multiplexing is the most promising mechanism.
-It allows the re-use of entire structures, by temporally staggering the information processing.
-We are therefore motivated to explore unique ways in which PNNs can scale using weight-sharing and time-multiplexing, which may not have necessarily been considered for digital silicon-transistor based ANNs.
+In this paper, we aim to provide a framework for weight-sharing and hardware reuse for PNNs, taking inspiration from the historical precedents that digital neural networks underwent, but also taking into account the unique properties of the alternative hardware platforms under exploration.
+We start from the insight that digital computers scale because they decouple parameters from hardware: a small, fixed set of multiply-accumulate units is reused - time-multiplexed - across all of a network's weights within a single forward pass, so the physical compute substrate stays small while the network it evaluates can be much larger.
+Time-multiplexing is an important technique that enables scaling in time.
+Here, we must accommodate the unique properties of many PNN platforms: While digital computers have access to high-speed DRAM for storing a large number of weights, physical substrates are often too slow for such weight reconfiguration.